dwaware/Dungeons/README.md

 * random map creation by seed
 * carving and backtracking algorithm ensures the entire map is utilized
-* every room can be reached by a series of doors and passages
+* every room and passage can be reached by a series of doors and passages
 * secret doors provide additional routes through the dungeon...
 * ...but they are visible on the minimap if you look carefully!!
 * animated avatar